amidst/toolbox/README.md

 * [FlinkLink](http://amidst.github.io/toolbox/examples/flinklink.html): Code Examples includes some
 source code examples of functionalities related to the module that integrates Apache Flink with AMIDST.

+* [SparkLink](http://www.amidsttoolbox.com/documentation/0-6-0/examples-060/sparklink-060/): some source code examples of functionalities related to the module that integrates Apache Spark with AMIDST.

 * [API JavaDoc](http://amidst.github.io/toolbox/javadoc/index.html) of the AMIDST toolbox.